 Q. How long can anyone live in an Oxford House?

-A recovering individual can live in an Oxford House for as long as he or she does not drink alcohol, does not use drugs, and pays an equal share of the house expenses.
-The average stay is about a year, but many residents stay three, four, or more years.
+OHSR believes in third stage transitional housing, meaning residents determine their length of stay.
+A recovering individual can live in an Oxford House for as long as he or she wishes, providing there is no alcohol or drug consumption, regularly paid Member fees, attends AA/NA meetings, and is not considered disruptive.
+The average stay is about seven months, but many residents stay much longer.
 There is no pressure on anyone in good standing to leave.

 Q. Why is an Oxford House self-run?

 Oxford Houses are self-run because (1) this permits individuals in recovery to learn responsibility, and (2) the lower cost associated with self-run housing permits extensive replication of houses.